spellerberg/quire-rife/content/chapter9.md

 [^36]: De Zavala, *History and Legends of the Alamo,* 38
 [^37]: De Zavala, *History and Legends of the Alamo,* 45, 55
 [^38]: Ramsdell, *San Antonio,* 149
-[^39]: Gerald S. Pierce, Editor, *Travels in the Republic of Texas, 1842 by Francis.
-S. Latham,* Austin, TX: Encino Press, 1979, 35; Ramsdell, San Antonio, 20
+[^39]: Gerald S. Pierce, ed., *Travels in the Republic of Texas, 1842 by Francis.
+S. Latham,* Austin, TX: Encino Press, 1979, 35; Ramsdell, *San Antonio,* 20
 [^40]: De Zavala, *History and Legends of the Alamo,* 20, 63; Donald E. Evertt, *San Antonio: The Flavor of its Past, 1845-1898,* (San Antonio: Trinity University Press, 1975), 18; Wright, *San Antonio de Bexar: An Epitome of Early Texas History,* 97
 [^41]: *San Antonio Light,* August 18, 1888; *San Antonio Daily Express,* August 19, 1888
 [^42]: McDonald, *Jose Antonio Navarro,* 34
 [^43]: De Zavala, *History and Legends of the Alamo,* 43
 [^44]: Ramsdell, *San Antonio,* 76
 [^45]: Ramsdell, *San Antonio,* 167
-[^46]: De Zavala,* History and Legends of the Alamo,* 44; Susan Prendergast Schoelwer, “The Artist’s Alamo: A Reappraisal of Pictorial Evidence, 1836-1850”, *The Southwestern Historical Quarterly 91, No. 4, (April, 1988),* 445, 448
+[^46]: De Zavala,*History and Legends of the Alamo,* 44; Susan Prendergast Schoelwer, “The Artist’s Alamo: A Reappraisal of Pictorial Evidence, 1836-1850”, *The Southwestern Historical Quarterly 91, No. 4, (April, 1988),* 445, 448
 [^47]: Green, *Samuel Maverick, Texan,* 323
 [^48]: Ramsdell, *San Antonio,* 76; Schoelwer, “The Artist’s Alamo: A Reappraisal of Pictorial Evidence, 1836-1850”, 451
 [^49]: De Zavala, *History and Legends of the Alamo,* 10; (468, Shiffrin, *Echoes from Women of the Alamo,* 216